-Breakthroughs, discoveries, and DIY tips sent every weekday.
+Breakthroughs, discoveries, and DIY tips sent six days a week.
 Terms of Service and Privacy Policy.
-For the first time, an international team of scientists recovered a ...
+For the first time, an international team of scientists recovered ...

 A record-breaking drilling attempt, which dug more than a kilometer into an underwater mountain in the Atlantic Ocean, has given scientists a treasure trove of rocks to study for clues to Earth's ...